-- Establishing the Social Innovation Council is an urgent next step to enable ongoing co-creation and effective implementation of the SI/SF Strategy.
-The Council should provide advice on how federal programs and policies can best support SI/SF ecosystems as well as oversee the co-creation process for subsequent actions to implement the strategy, such as: - Embedding a commitment to SI/SF in Canadian legislation that underpins the entire SI/SF Strategy and provides the legislative framework for the federal government to create specific mechanisms, policy measures, and regulations required to foster the SI/SF ecosystem in Canada.
-Legislation can create a culture of innovation and facilitate policies, programs, and delivery tools to support SI in communities. - Improving social purpose organizations' access to federal innovation, business development, and skills training programs to accelerate the development of Canada's SI/SF ecosystems, and ensure innovation supports that the federal government funds and delivers are fully accessible to and consider the needs of social purpose organizations. - Addressing legal and regulatory issues that impede charities and non-profits from engaging in SI/SF towards an enabling and adaptive federal government partner that recognizes charities and non-profits as part of an ecosystem of players that together create social and economic value. - Ensuring federal funding practices support and enable SI including the federal government and grant recipients establishing new relationships that move beyond transactional and compliancebased activities to valued partners with common policy objectives.
+Recommendation 1: Establish the Social Innovation Council to enable ongoing co-creation and effective implementation of the SI/SF Strategy.
+Costs for the Council are estimated at \$2.5M over five years.
+The Council should provide advice on how federal programs and policies can best support SI/SF ecosystems as well as oversee the co-creation process for subsequent actions to implement the strategy, including:

+- Embedding a commitment to SI/SF in Canadian legislation that underpins the entire SI/SF Strategy and provides a stable, long-term legislative framework for the federal government to create specific mechanisms, policy measures, and regulations required to foster the SI/SF ecosystem in Canada.
+Legislation can create a culture of innovation and facilitate policies, programs, and delivery tools to support SI in communities. - Improving Social Purpose Organizations' (SPO) access to federal innovation, business development, and skills training programs to accelerate the development of Canada's SI/SF ecosystems, and ensure innovation supports that the federal government funds and delivers are fully accessible to and consider the needs of SPO. - Addressing legal and regulatory issues that impede charities and non-profits from engaging in SI/SF towards an enabling and adaptive federal government partner that recognizes charities and non-profits as part of an ecosystem of players that together create social and economic value. - Ensuring federal funding practices support and enable SI including the federal government and grant recipients establishing new relationships that move beyond transactional and compliancebased activities to valued partners with common policy objectives.